gracelang/language/languageSpec/spec.md

 parameter type, `matches(_)` returns `false`.

 The parameter declarations of a block take the form `Identifier PatternOption`, rather than `Identifier TypeOption`.
-This means that the annotaton after the `:` can be any `Expression` that evaluates to a Pattern, and is not restricted to being a `TypeExpression`.
+This means that the annotation after the `:` can be any `Expression` that evaluates to a Pattern, and is not restricted to being a `TypeExpression`.

 If the `Identifier` in the `BlockParameter` is `_`, and the `PatternOption` is not empty, then the underscore and the following